omar-abdelgawad/quick-sql-handbook/SQL.md

 |   4          | Management |

 The next day, your boss asks you "how many departments are there?"
 (Stupid example, I know.
-Bare with me).
+Bear with me).
 The correct answer is 3: Finance, IT, and Management.
 But when you run the query, you only find 2: IT, and Management.
-This is called a "Deletion anomaly".
+This is called a _Deletion anomaly_.
 There are other anomaly types, I encourage you to look them up with examples.

 ### Relational models